-- -The tenant must be at least 18 years old, contracts signed by someone under 18 years of age are not enforceable.
-Sometimes, a tenant younger than 18 years will be named on a contract but will have a "co-signer" or "guarantor".
-That person then is bound to the terms of the contract and bears the legal responsibility of the apartment, its condition, any money owed for rent, or any other enforceable term within the lease. - -The lease must, at minimum, identify the landlord, the tenant, the rent per month, the premises, & the duration of the term.
+- -The tenant must be at least 18 years old, contracts signed by someone under 18 years of age are not enforceable. - -The lease must, at minimum, identify the landlord, the tenant, the rent per month, the premises, & the duration of the term.